temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 The number of shards remains static for the life of the Cluster (so you should plan to scale and over-provision).

 Each shard maintains data (routing Ids, mutable state) and queues.
-There are three types of queues that a History shard maintains:
+There are four types of queues that a History shard maintains:

-- Transfer queue: This is used to transfer internal tasks to the Matching Service.
+- Transfer queue: used to transfer internal tasks to the Matching Service.
   Whenever a new Workflow Task needs to be scheduled, the History Service transactionally dispatches it to the Matching Service.
-- Timer queues: This is used to durably persist Timers.
+- Timer queues: used to durably persist Timers.
-- Replicator queue: This is used only for the experimental Multi-Cluster feature
+- Replicator queue: used only for the experimental Multi-Cluster feature.
+- Visibility queue: used to push data to the visibility index (ElasticSearch).

 The History service talks to the Matching Service and the Database.